ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/pages/Using-CloudFront-and-S3-to-host-ReactJS/README.md

 To learn about what OAC is check out [https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-cloudfront-introduces-origin-access-control-oac/](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-cloudfront-introduces-origin-access-control-oac/).

-To put it simply, OAC allows the bucket to be private and only accessed by CloudFront Distribution.
-Denying access from public, making the contents inside the bucket only accessable though CloudFront instead of directly access from public.
+To put it simply, OAC allows the bucket to be private and only accessed from CloudFront Distribution.
+Denying access from public, making the contents inside the bucket only accessible through CloudFront instead of directly accessible from public.

 ```hcl
 /*########################################################